What is National Insurance in the United Kingdom? NI is a system of compulsory payments paid by employers, employees, and other workers.

 FIND NI NUMBER: Your National Insurance number is written on a payslip, P60, and most letters about Income Tax.
 You can find a lost National Insurance number through the GOV.UK website.

 NI RATES & CATEGORIES: Employee earnings and NI category letters determine the amounts deducted.
 Check how National Insurance rates and categories work for the current tax year.

 PAY CLASS 2 NIC: How to pay Class 2 National Insurance if you do not use Self Assessment?
 Self-employed workers can use voluntary Class 2 National Insurance Contributions instead.

 PAY VOLUNTARY CLASS 3: There are several easy ways to pay voluntary Class 3 NI contributions.
 You can pay by cheque, CHAPS, by Direct Debit, at your bank, or at the Post Office.

-VOLUNTARY CONTRIBUTIONS: Voluntary National Insurance contributions are NI installments.
-You can pay by choice to top up gaps in your National Insurance record.
+VOLUNTARY CONTRIBUTIONS: Check how to pay voluntary NI contributions in installments.
+Paying by choice is a way of topping up gaps in your National Insurance record.